vraspar/CS348-Project/README.md

 # CS348-Project
 1) connect to one of these two servers: ubuntu2004-002.student.cs.uwaterloo.ca, ubuntu2004-004.student.cs.uwaterloo.ca
 2) clone the repository into the school server
+Note: all required CSV files can be automatically downloaded from running setup.sh They are available on https://ryanlarkin.github.io/cs348-data/, but the originals are listed below
-3) download the csv file games.csv, game_details.csv, teams.csv from https://www.kaggle.com/datasets/nathanlauga/nba-games
+3) download the csv file games.csv, games_details.csv, teams.csv from https://www.kaggle.com/datasets/nathanlauga/nba-games
 4) download the csv file NBA_Player_stats.csv from https://data.world/etocco/nba-player-stats
-5) download the file https://data.world/datatouille/nba-finals-and-mvps and rename it to NBA_Finals_and_MVP.csv
+5) download the file https://data.world/datatouille/nba-finals-and-mvps and export it to NBA_Finals_and_MVP.csv
 6) scp these 5 csv files to the directory Database/testdb (here is an example of how to do it scp teams.csv dcsena@ubuntu2004-002.student.cs.uwaterloo.ca:cs348/project/CS348-PROJECT/Database/testdb)
 7) install pandas